Introduction by Bruce Bolinger

 The original purpose of this website was to enable people with shared interests to contact me.
 But as I added material to it I realized that a second purpose would be to provide people who are doing their own research with some useful tools.
 Examples would be the advice on use of the Textual Research Room at the U.S. National Archives, the lists of Belgian and Dutch helper files by box number, the translation of the questionnaire used in The Netherlands for airmen, sources for information on aircraft crash sites, the directions on how to access the escape and evasion (E&E) reports online, the indexes to the lists of Dutch and Belgian/Luxemburger helpers, the list of passengers on the Nazi Ghost Train/Phantom Train, links to other useful websites, and two Frequently Asked Questions (FAQs), “What Did My Father/Grandfather/Uncle/Mother Do in the Resistance?” and “How Do I Learn About an Allied Airman Who Was Shot Down But Escaped?”
 Each FAQ has a variety of suggestions for research combined with links to sources.

 The website was established March 31, 2010.
 At the outset I would have been happy with a few hundred hits (views).
-As of Jan.
-21, 2017, the better part of seven years after the establishment of the website, according to WordPress, the company that hosts this website, the cumulative total was 471,455 with the highest number any one month being January, 2014 with 10,376, and the highest any one day being Feb.
+As of May 23, 2017, seven years and approximately two months after the establishment of the website, according to WordPress, the company that hosts this website, the cumulative total was 500,020 with the highest number any one month being January, 2014 with 10,376, and the highest any one day being Feb.
 8, 2015 with 1,588.

 - 2010 15,373 (March 31-Dec.
 31)